OluwadareLab/CNNSplice/README.md

 **Sequence Length of 400**

-**3. One-Hot encoding:**
+**3. One-Hot encoding and Hyper-parameter tuning:**
 -----------------------------------------------------------

-We used One-hot encoding to transforms our Genomic sequence data and labels into vectors of 0 and 1.
-In other words, each element in the vector will be 0, except the element that corresponds to the nucleotide base of the sequence data input is 1.
-Adenine (A) is [1 0 0 0], Cytosine (C) is [0 1 0 0], Guanine (G) is [0 0 1 0], Thymine (T) is [0 0 0 1].
+We mapped genomic nucleotide bases to a collection of binary integer variables in this experiment.
+Adenine (A) is represented by [1 0 0], Cytosine (C) is represented by [0 1 0 0], Guanine (G) is represented by [0 0 1 0], and Thymine (T) is represented by [0 0 0 1], with 1 denoting the location of each nucleotide in the vector set.
+As a result, we feed the CNN architecture a N X 4 input matrix, with N denoting the length of the genomic sequence and 4 denoting the nucleotides (A, C, G, T).
+We tuned the hyperparameters during learning based on the ranges shown in Table below search space, with the best performing hyperparameters chosen for the model generation.

 **4. Usage:**